davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

                     ...

 ```

+This split was used only as an additional experimental field but all the reported results are obtained on the ForgeryNet Validation set.

 ### Identity Clustering
 Having to manage multi-face videos and wanting to detect temporal and not just spatial anomalies, it is necessary to clustered the faces in each video on the basis of their similarity and maintaining the temporal order of their appearance in the frames.
 To do this, a clustering algorithm was developed that groups the faces extracted from the videos into sequences.